 But What About the Wheat and Flour?

 So you noticed!

-The truth is that many preppers would not have a clue as to what to do with wheat, so why push the envelope?
+The truth is many preppers would not have a clue as to what to do with wheat, so why push the envelope?

-The same goes with flour.
+The same goes for flour.
 To make flour usable, you would need yeast and baking powder plus the skill and knowledge to bake.